Our Future Path! A plan for a better world!

 Introduction

-Government Finance issues affect our current and future financial well being, our security, and our freedom.
+Government Finance issues affect our current and future financial wellbeing, our security, and our freedom.
 With the right amount of spending on the right things, and with the right amount of taxes on the right things, we can improve our lives.
-However, our governments have too often wasted our tax dollars, and over taxed many people while letting others get by without paying their fair share.
+However, our governments have too often wasted our tax dollars, and overtaxed many of us while letting others get by without paying their fair share.

 Our governments provide many important services that could not be done as efficiently, as cheaply nor as fairly by the private sector.
 The most important of these is to protect us from foreign nations, terrorists, criminals and nature.
 Other important government functions include providing us with a fair and equitable economic environment, and with helping us to prosper within that economic environment.

-In order to provide these important government services, our governments must spend money.
-In order to get the money they need, our governments must collect it from us in the form of taxes, fees, fines, etc.
+To provide these important government services, our governments must spend money.
+To get the money they need, our governments must collect it from us in the form of taxes, fees, fines, etc.

-In order to balance our governments' spending and taxing, we need to ensure the right amount of taxes are being collected for the things that our governments spend the money on and for which we benefit from.
-In addition, we need to ensure that governments are not wasting any of the money that they collect from us.
+To balance our governments' spending and taxing, we need to ensure that the right amount of taxes is being collected from the right sources for the things that our governments spend our money on and for which we benefit from.
+In addition, we need to ensure that our governments are not wasting any of the money that they collect from us.

 Government Finance Content